C-Brener/MarketToGo_2.0/docs/readme-git-actions.md

 * The special conditional is necessary every time we need trigger a conditional created by us.
 * Cache-Hit -> A boolean to indicate that an exact match was found for the key, which can help us create cache dependencies more easily, as you can see in this [commit](https://github.com/C-Brener/MarketToGo_2.0/commit/e630587b5060b5e24510936c26085be99bda6327)
 * continue-on-error -> This can be used when you need your pipeline to be approved even if there is an error, because this validation don't broken the jobe, but, send to you a message of error.
 But, if you check the context throught the steps.<step_id>.conclusion you will receive an success indepedns the job failure or not, however, if you check steps.<step_id>.outcome you will got a failure if the job failure

+### Matrix Strategy
+* So, if you need put some versions to runs in your pipeline, you should use the matrix strategy.
+* Sintaxe:
+    ```yml
+        strategy:
+      matrix:
+        node-version: [16, 17, 20]
+        operating-system: [ubuntu-latest, windows-latest]
+        include:
+          - node-version: 18
+            operating-system: ubuntu-latest
+        exclude:
+    ```
+* In the code above, the node JS versioning strategy has been defined and if you use differents versions to run in your pipeline, the matrix is a good option to do this.
+* include -> Is an optional parameter, but if you use this, you can define more one strategy without put more one variable.
+* exclude -> Other optional parameter, where you can remove an strategy if necessary, because, when you define an strategy like  node-version and SO, the pipeline will be create an execution to each node version combined SO.